The Sultana Series - Learn More

 The Moors were Islamic people of Arabian and Negro descent, who invaded the Iberian Peninsula, which encompasses modern-day Portugal and Spain, beginning in the Christian eighth century.
 They called the conquered land al-jazirat al-Andalus, but in later years, the term referred only to the south of Spain and became Andalusia in modern times.

 The Moors penetrated the interior and brought three-fifths of the peninsula under their control.
 They gave their unique culture, rich language, and the religion of Islam to a land that welcomed them at first, for the valuable riches and social order they brought.
 Where superstition and ignorance once pervaded all elements of life, the Moors brought intellectual pursuit and reasoning.
-Their blood mingled with that of the Visigoths and produced a mixed race of individuals.
+Their blood mingled with that of the Visigoths and produced a mixed-race of individuals.

 By Islamic law, Muslim men could marry or have relations with non-Muslim women.
 Periods of zealous anti-Christian and anti-Jewish views occurred and resulted in forced conversion, but mostly, Christians and Jews enjoyed religious tolerance under Moorish rule.
-Some families chose to convert willingly, for all the requisite benefits including as the avoidance of certain taxes and the gains of political and social advancement, while others practiced their former religion in secret.
+Some families chose to convert willingly, for all the requisite benefits including as the avoidance of certain taxes and the gains of political and social advancement while others practiced their former religion in secret.

 Spurred on by religious fanaticism, bigotry, and jealousy of the Moorish achievements, the people of the northern half of the peninsula began the Reconquista, a determined struggle against the Moors.
 Beginning in the Christian tenth century, the rebellion spread slowly southward, until only one Moorish kingdom remained, Granada, nestled within the Sierra Nevada Mountains.
 The rulers of Granada were the Nasrid family.